 Outside of treatment, there are few things you can do to stop a receding hairline.

-Changing your lifestyle will not work if Male Pattern Baldness is the cause of your hair loss.
+Changing your lifestyle will not work if male pattern baldness is the cause of your hair loss.
 Whilst some men experience temporary hair loss due to stress, illness, certain medications, and dietary deficiencies, the most common cause of receding hairlines is embedded in your genetic make-up and can’t be ‘cured’.

-Luckily, for those looking for a less invasive alternative, a flourishing industry of hair pieces and wigs exists.
+For those looking for a less invasive alternative, a flourishing industry of hair pieces and wigs exists.
 Better still, embrace hair loss as a natural part of the ageing process and save yourself a lot of effort!